Margarita (2024 TV series): Filming

-Filming of the series began on July 24, 2023, and took place entirely in Montevideo, Uruguay.
+Filming of the series began on 24 July 2023, and took place entirely in Montevideo, Uruguay.
 It was a co-production between Cris Morena Group and the Uruguayan company Cimarrón Cine.
-Some Montevideo landmarks and well-known establishments were filmed for the series, such as the Hotel Carrasco, the Rambla, the Aurelio Berro Mansion, Reus al Norte and the central business district.
+Some Montevideo landmarks and well-known establishments were filmed for the series, such as the Hotel Carrasco, the Rambla, the Aurelio Berro Mansion, Reus al Norte and Central Montevideo.
+The second and third seasons were filmed back-to-back from 12 May to 26 September 2025.

 Release

 In March 2024, Cris Morena and Max published the first trailer for the series, revealing that it would premiere that year.
-In August it was revealed that the 40-episode series would premiere on September 2 and that 5 episodes would be released per week.
+In August it was revealed that the 40-episode series would premiere on 2 September 2024 and that only five episodes would be released per week.
 In addition, it was confirmed that the television station Telefe had partnered with Max to also broadcast the series.